MaritaMalvinsdatter/MaritaMalvinsdatter/README.md

 ### Hi there 👋

 I'm Marita, nice to meet you!
-I started coding when having too much time on my hand during Covid-19, which then led me to start studying frontend development at Noroff - School of Technology and Digital Media :nerd_face: I've just started my second year and will be finished in Oct 2023!
-Extremly excited about learning new coding languages, and even though it can be really challenging sometimes it's also very rewarding.
+I started coding when having too much time on my hand during Covid-19, which then led me to start studying frontend development at Noroff - School of Technology and Digital Media :nerd_face: I'm just about to finish my second year in October!
+After that I plan on studying back-end part time whilst hopefully being in a new job as a frontend dev 🤩 Extremly excited about learning new coding languages, and even though it can be really challenging sometimes it's also very rewarding.
 I look forward to seeing what the future holds once I'm done with school.
-I hope to one day be able to combine full-time travels with a front-end job :earth_americas: Happy coding!
+Happy coding!

 - 👩‍💻 Looking for work in Oslo
 - 🔭 I’m currently practising React whilst doing my final exam